sunilabrahamindia/sunilabraham/articles/cisrs.md

 ---
 layout: default
-title: Christian Institute for the Study of Religion and Society (CISRS)
+title: Christian Institute for the Study of Religion and Society
 categories: [A. M. A. Ayrookuzhiel]
 description: An encyclopaedic overview of the Christian Institute for the Study of Religion and Society (CISRS), its origins, intellectual contributions, research traditions and legacy.
 permalink: /articles/cisrs/